-Whatever the body language, the leader displays goes a long way to determine the team's elasticity in challenging periods.
+Whatever body language the leader displays goes a long way towards determining the team’s elasticity in challenging periods.
 A happy leader radiates hope.
-Even in despairing moments, a leader must learn to wear the look of hope at all times so that the foot soldiers in negotiation could follow with hope.
-Except as a tactic or strategy, a cranky or moody leader; conveys hopelessness, failure, and possible loss of confidence in the collective bargaining process.
+Even in despairing moments, a leader must learn to wear the look of hope at all times so that the foot soldiers in negotiation can follow with hope.
+Except as a tactic, a cranky or moody leader conveys hopelessness, failure, and possible loss of confidence in the collective bargaining process.

 Negotiation is not a tea party.
 It entails the deployment of several skills, forbearance, smartness, calmness, and intellectual prowess.
-It is also fraught with a lot of distasteful and despairing moments.
-When the going seems challenging, managers of a negotiating process are supposed to act as sponges that soak their followers or principals' emotions.
-They should be hope carriers and stress pacifiers, which the members look unto to break down the bridges of bad outcomes without breaking down trust and confidence in the process.
-During a negotiation, the feedback to constituents should be that of courageous hope because anything otherwise would truncate the negotiation process.
+It is also fraught with distasteful and despairing moments.
+When the going gets tough, the managers of a negotiating process act as sponges to soak up the emotions of their followers or principals.
+They are hope carriers and stress pacifiers, breaking down the bridges to bad outcomes without breaking down trust or confidence.
+During a negotiation, the feedback to constituents should be courageous hope, because anything else would truncate the negotiation process.

-In 2005, the management of a downstream company was negotiating with its Unions.
-A demand item, which the union was hoping to get, was being discussed, and the management was a little hesitant in giving in to the demand.
-A Branch Chairman from an operational base in Port Harcourt communicated through a text message to his vice-chairman that management would deny the union that item.
-If it happened, his people should know that he was not supporting the decision by other union leaders.
+In 2005, the management of a company in the downstream sector of the oil and gas industry was negotiating with its unions.
+A union demand was being discussed, but management was a little hesitant to give in.
+A branch chairman from an operational base in Port Harcourt sent a text message to his vice-chairman saying that management would deny that item.
+His people should know that he was not supporting a decision by other union leaders.
 This act led to severe agitations.
-Before the other council members could think of how best to manage the new development, the vice-chairman of the union in Port Harcourt had sent text messages to different zones.
-This behavior led to threats of the other union leaders from other branches and almost marred the negotiation.
-At the end of the bargaining, the Branch Chairman was suspended from the Group.
-What happened was the case of a negotiating team member wanting to play smart by betraying his other colleagues.
+Before the other council members could think of how best to manage the new development, the vice-chairman of the union in Port Harcourt sent text messages to different zones.
+This led to threats from the union leaders of other branches and almost ruined the negotiation.
+At the end of the bargaining process, the branch chairman was suspended from the group.
+What happened in this case was a negotiating team member wanting to play smart by betraying his colleagues.
 In any democratic project, majority views should prevail.
 Once a group decides on majority approval, others must queue behind their leader for the sake of group cohesion and survival.

-In another instance, while the negotiation was ongoing between the management and the unions of an oil servicing company in 2013, a text message was sent to shop floor members by one of the Chairmen accusing a particular manager of posing a stumbling block to the process.
-Some shop floor members sent multiple text messages with hidden identities to the manager, never to return to base because he would be severely dealt with on arrival.
-Again, this generated a lot of heat and almost marred the negotiation.
-The management had to call off the process until the union leaders addressed the issues with a commitment that the unions would be held liable if anything happened to the manager.
+In another instance, while a negotiation was ongoing between the management and unions of an oil servicing company in 2013, one of the chairmen sent a text message to shop floor members.
+The message accused a particular manager of posing a stumbling block to the process.
+Some shop floor members anonymously sent multiple text messages to the manager, telling him never to return to base because he would be severely dealt with upon arrival.
+This generated a lot of heat and disrupted the negotiation.
+Management had to call off the process until the union leaders addressed the issue.
+Management told the unions that they would be held liable if anything happened to the manager.

-From these two experiences, negotiation processes should be managed with wisdom and great discretion to forestall disruption of the bargaining process.
+From these two experiences, one can see that negotiation partners should use wisdom and great discretion to forestall disruption of the bargaining process.